5588 Electronics Department Manager

 9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of the Bookstore.

-The Electronics Department Manager is supervised by the Director of the Bookstore, supervises a full-time employee and student workers in Computer Connections and BearHouse Entertainment and, supervises student work crews during the Textbook Reservation packing and pick-up period, and supervises full time, part time, and student employees when acting as store manager.
+The Electronics Department Manager is supervised by the Director of the Bookstore, supervises a full-time employee and student workers in Computer Connections, supervises student work crews during the Textbook Reservation packing and pick-up period, and supervises full time, part time, and student employees when acting as store manager.

 OFFICE OF HUMAN RESOURCES